 Best Lures, Bait & Tackle to catch California Corbina

-The most effective baits for catching California Corbina include mussels, pileworms, ghost shrimp, clams, mussel meat, as well as sand crabs This fish has been caught by anglers on drifting boats (local to shorelines,) spin-casting, and surf-fishing from shore.
+The most effective baits for catching California Corbina include mussels, pileworms, ghost shrimp, clams, mussel meat, as well as sand crabs This fish has been caught by anglers on drifting boats (local to shorelines,) spinning-reel, and surf-fishing from shore.